kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 The TC2 demonstrates that the `WebUI.waitForElementNotClickable` keyword occasionally throws a StaleElementReferenceException.

-Can I fix this problematic Katlaon built-in keyword? --- Yes, I can propose an idea.
-Let me explain it.
+Can I fix this problematic keyword? --- Yes, I can propose an idea.
+Let me show it.

 I made 2 codes:
 - [`Test Cases/TC4`](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/TC4/Script1733473026730.groovy)
 - [`Keywords/com/kazurayam/hack/MockWaitForElementClickableKeyword.groovy`](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Keywords/com/kazurayam/hack/MockWaitForElementClickableKeyword.groovy)

-The TC4 is almost similar to the TC2.
+The TC4 is similar to the TC2 but different.
 The TC4 calls `com.kazurayam.hack.MockWaitForElementNotClickableKeyword` class instead of the `WebUI.waitForElementNotClickable` keyword.
-When I ran the TC4, it threw no SERE.
-So, the problem has been resolved.
+When I ran the TC4, it threws no SERE.

 <figure>
 <img src="https://kazurayam.github.io/StaleElementReferenceExceptionReproduction/images/TC4.png" alt="TC4" />
 </figure>

-Let’s compare the source of 2 classes to see what’s the difference:
+Let’s compare the source of 2 classes to see the difference:

 #### com.kms.katalon.core.webui.keyword.builtin.WaitForElementNotClickable